Hastings: Governance

+Hastings Borough Council is now in the second tier of local government, below East Sussex County Council.

 Geography and climate

 Hastings is situated where the sandstone beds, at the heart of the Weald, known geologically as the Hastings Sands, meet the English Channel, forming tall cliffs to the east of the town.
 Hastings Old Town is in a sheltered valley between the East Hill and West Hill (on which the remains of the Castle stand).
 In Victorian times and later the town has spread westwards and northwards, and now forms a single urban centre with the more suburban area of St Leonards-on-Sea to the west.
 Roads from the Old Town valley lead towards the Victorian area of Clive Vale and the former village of Ore, from which "The Ridge", marking the effective boundary of Hastings, extends north-westwards towards Battle.
 Beyond Bulverhythe, the western end of Hastings is marked by low-lying land known as Glyne Gap, separating it from Bexhill-on-Sea.

 The sandstone cliffs have been the subject of considerable erosion in relatively recent times: much of the Castle was lost to the sea before the present sea defences and promenade were built, and a number of cliff-top houses are in danger of disappearing around the nearby village of Fairlight.

 The beach is mainly shingle, although wide areas of sand are uncovered at low tide.
 The town is generally built upon a series of low hills rising to 500 ft above sea level at "The Ridge" before falling back in the river valley further to the north.

 There are three Sites of Special Scientific Interest within the borough; Marline Valley Woods, Combe Haven and Hastings Cliffs To Pett Beach.
 Marline Valley Woods lies within the Ashdown ward of Hastings.
 It is an ancient woodland of Pedunculate oak—hornbeam which is uncommon nationally.
 Sussex Wildlife Trust own part of the site.
 Combe Haven is another site of biological interest, with alluvial meadows, and the largest reed bed in the county, providing habitat for breeding birds.
 It is in the West St Leonards ward, stretching into the parish of Crowhurst.
 The final SSSI, Hastings Cliffs to Pett Beach, is within the Ore ward of Hastings, extending into the neighbouring Fairlight and Pett parishes.
 The site runs along the coast and is of both biological and geological interest.
 The cliffs hold many fossils and the site has many habitats, including ancient woodland and shingle beaches.